- Professor of Condensed Matter Physics

-- Areas of expertise: Organic and Molecular Spintronics
+- Organic and Molecular Spintronics

 Oscar joined the condensed matter group in August 2009 with the objective of leading innovative, multidisciplinary research in organic spintronics.
 His research pursuits a multidisciplinary approach to nanotechnology, aiming to discover new paradigms arising from the combination of spin, molecular materials and quantum effects.